 In addition to the IEEE policies, pre-publication author misconduct, such as double-submission or plagiarism, will result in rejection of the manuscript(s), and a minimum 6 month ban on submissions to fully owned ComSoc publications by the author(s).

-Due to differences in printers and printer descriptions from computer to computer, there is no guarantee that .doc, .pdf, and .ps files that you submit will result in documents that look exactly like your original versions after they are printed out here.
+Due to differences in printers and printer descriptions from computer to computer, there is no guarantee that .doc and .pdf files that you submit will result in documents that look exactly like your original version after they are printed.
 When your page proofs are sent to you, remember to check them carefully for any discrepancies that might have occurred in the original transfer process.
 This is especially true if symbols (mathematical, Greek, etc.) and unusual fonts were used in the article.